amallekav/Study-Buddy/README.md

 License
 This project is licensed under the MIT License.

-Feel free to modify, distribute, and use this code for personal and commercial purposes.

-**Contribution**
-Contributions are welcome!
-If you have any suggestions, bug fixes, or improvements, please open an issue or submit a pull request.

-Let's work together to enhance the Study Skills Recommendation program!

 **Acknowledgments**
 This project was inspired by the goal of helping individuals improve their study habits and maximize their learning potential.
-We extend our appreciation to the open-source community for their valuable contributions and inspiration.

 Happy studying and continuous learning!